 With links to Europe through its membership of the European Union, and to Latin America through historical and linguistic connections, Spain represents an excellent opportunity for multinational businesses to expand.
-Home to around 47 million residents, it’s the fourth-largest EU state by population, and has modernized rapidly since its transition to democracy in the late 1970s.
+Home to around 47 million residents, it’s the fourth-largest EU state by population and has modernized rapidly since its transition to democracy in the late 1970s.

 The Spanish government offers various incentives for developing businesses and foreign investment.
 However, incoming businesses must navigate a complicated minefield of labor and tax laws, many of which are revised often.
-Exploring the following important aspects of Spanish payroll and working regulations will help you gain an understanding of how you can succeed doing business in Spain:
+Exploring the following important aspects of Spanish payroll and working regulations will help you gain an understanding of how you can succeed in doing business in Spain:

-The first steps to ensuring payroll success in Spain is to become familiar with the country’s labor laws, and how to register a company with the national trade registry, the Registro Mercantil Central (RMC).
+The first steps to ensuring payroll success in Spain are to become familiar with the country’s labor laws, and how to register a company with the national trade registry, the Registro Mercantil Central (RMC).
 The requirement to register applies to all businesses operating in Spain, including branch offices of foreign companies.

 Many regulations around pay and working conditions in Spain are defined by collective bargaining agreements.
-These are not only agreed between worker unions and individual businesses, but are often also applied to specific sectors in certain geographical areas.
+These are not only agreed between worker unions and individual businesses but are often also applied to specific sectors in certain geographical areas.
 For example, a sectoral collective bargaining agreement exists in the Malaga area for the hospitality industry, principally to cover workers in the hotels, bars and restaurants on the Costa del Sol.

 Spain’s standard working week is 40 hours, with no more than nine hours permitted per day, and no more than 80 hours of overtime permitted per year.
 However, these levels can be altered if a collective bargaining agreement is in place.